Eiji Morioka

 Eiji Morioka (森岡 栄治, Morioka Eiji) was an Olympic boxing bronze medalist from Osaka, Japan.

 Biography

 Morioka won the inter-high school boxing tournament in his senior year, and entered Kinki University.
-He won the Japanese amateur boxing tournament four years in a row from 1965-1968.
+He won the Japanese amateur boxing tournament four years in a row from 1965 to 1968.
 He was chosen as a member of the Japanese Olympic team for the 1968 Summer Olympics, and won a bronze medal in the bantamweight division.

 He made his professional debut after graduating, but retired after it was discovered that he had suffered a detached retina.
 His professional record was 6-4-0 (3KOs).

-After retiring, he served as the commissioner of the Western Japan Boxing Commission from 1998-2000.
+After retiring, he served as the commissioner of the Western Japan Boxing Commission from 1998 to 2000.
 He also founded a boxing gym in Kawanishi, Hyogo.
 He died from cancer in 2004, at 58 years of age.

 His nephew, Toshiyuki Morioka, has created a movie based on his life, which was released in Japan in January 2008.